-Many industrial early adapters looking to IP/MPLS immediately saw that familiar functionality provided by their circuit-switched networks was not included in the protocol, while many unneeded, complex and costly features were.
-MPLS-TP remedies all of this, providing, for the first time, a highly efficient packet-switched protocol that is familiar and “SONET-like” in its operation, while eschewing many superfluous IP/MPLS features that just served to add complications and expense for industrial users.
+Many industrial early adapters in the industrial environment that were looking to IP/MPLS immediately saw that familiar functionality provided by their circuit-switched networks was not included in the protocol, while many unneeded, complex and costly features were.
+MPLS-TP remedies all of this, providing, for the first time, a highly efficient packet-switched protocol that is familiar and “SONET-like” in its operation, while avoiding many superfluous IP/MPLS features that are just served to add complications and expense for industrial users.
 It’s truly one of those rare and satisfying cases of “everything you want, nothing you don’t.”
 Here are a few examples of this industrial-focused feature set that you will find in MPLS-TP:

 In addition, industrial users will be delighted to find that MPLS-TP networks are not only better suited for them, they can have significantly lower cost of ownership as well.
 For example, unlike IP/MPLS, there are no ongoing costs beyond initial equipment purchase, and the costs associated with maintaining and operating the network are significantly less.
 In fact, one operator is often sufficient to run the entire MPLS-TP network—even as it grows.